8 Of The Best Towns And Villages You Must Visit In Spain

-You want to a new and different experience.
+What if you want to have a new and different experience?
 You want to visit small villages with beautiful architecture, trees and mountains.
 You want to try the local food and wines.
 Well, check out these eight beautiful villages.
 Find out where to go, what to see, eat and do.

 Frigiliana is often described as ‘the most beautiful village" in Andalusía and is one of the many villages that make up what is referred to as the Pueblos Blancos or “White Villages.”
 It is located east of Málaga and about six kilometers from the town of Nerja.
 Buses leave regularly from Nerja to Frigiliana and the journey takes around 15 – 20 minutes.